fbpx

 Photo of coffee mug.

-If you're a teacher like me, there are approximately 194 teaching days in a year.
+If you’re a teacher like me, there are approximately 194 teaching days a year.
 The average person not working on a contract like ours will work as many as 250 or so, not counting weekends and holidays.

 🤔 So, let’s do a quick bit of math…